BinaryGoblin/toadlane/README.md

 ## Heroku deployment notes

 Make sure that the above variables are set and to follow the directions for SearchKick: https://github.com/ankane/searchkick#heroku

+## Running the server

+Make sure to use `$foreman start` to run the server and process background jobs.
+You must also have elasticsearch running, which you can start with `$ elasticsearch`.